Bank deal seen triggering new wave of demand for Irish debt

 The Irish government struck a long-awaited deal with the European Central Bank to switch a costly promissory note, used to pay for the rescue of failed Anglo Irish Bank, into less expensive sovereign debt.

-By switching to lower interest rate bonds and stretching out the burden of repayments over four decades Ireland has saved itself 20 billion euros over the next decade and freed up 1 billion euros for forthcoming budgets.
+By switching to lower interest rate bonds and stretching out the burden of repayments over four decades Ireland has saved itself 20 billion euros (16.95 billion pounds) over the next decade and freed up 1 billion euros for forthcoming budgets.

 "The fiscal and financial situation of the Irish government has improved quite significantly after the agreement," said BNP Paribas rate strategist Patrick Jacq.
 "Clearly the horizon has improved and this can speed up to some extent the return of Ireland to the market."